S. Pattabhiraman (general): Military career

-He was known for his commitment to operational preparedness and played a role in conceptualizing the Army’s vision for the future.

-Vice Chief of the Army Staff
+Throughout his career, Pattabhiraman held several appointments including: Defence Attaché to Ankara, Turkey, Director General of Information Systems, General Officer Commanding-in-Chief, Western Command, Honorary Colonel Commandant, Bombay Sappers.
 Pattabhiraman served as the Vice Chief of the Army Staff from 1 October 2005 to 31 December 2006.
 In this capacity, he was responsible for ensuring the Army's readiness and contributed to strategic planning and modernization efforts.

 Post-retirement

-After retiring in December 2006, Pattabhiraman continued to serve the nation as an administrative member of the Armed Forces Tribunal in Chennai, adjudicating matters related to service personnel.
+After retiring in December 2006, Pattabhiraman continued to serve as an administrative member of the Armed Forces Tribunal in Chennai, adjudicating matters related to service personnel.